openownership/register/README.markdown

 - Check on disk usage and inode usage: `df -h`, `df -i`

 ## Combining and Uploading the results
+- clean up the Redis set used to de-dupe the exported statements.
+It's not needed (we only use the list for ordering) and takes up precious memory in Redis.
 - Find the export id from the export you just finished (it should be the same as the latest/only folder name in RAILS_ROOT/tmp/exports).
 - Decide whether you're creating a wholly new file, or an incremental update: